 The Picasso Museum is best reached by walking along the old remparts where you can get panoramic views of the town beach Plage de la Gravette, the superyachts berthed at the IYCA (International Yacht Club d’Antibes) quay at Port Vauban and 16th-century Fort Carré in the distance.

-The district of Safranier at the western edge of Old Town has pretty cobblestoned streets with flower boxes, the ancient lavoir (wash house) and at number 8 Rue Bas-Castellet you’ll find the house that Nikos Kazantzakis, the author of ‘Zorba the Greek’ lived in.
+The district of Safranier at the western edge of Old Town has pretty cobblestoned streets with flower boxes.
+It also has the ancient lavoir (wash house) and at number 8 Rue Bas-Castellet you’ll find the house that Nikos Kazantzakis, the author of ‘Zorba the Greek’ lived in.
 Don’t forget your camera on your yacht charter Antibes!

 Suggested Restaurants and Bars in Antibes

 Antibes has a good range of restaurants and bars if you’re seeking a meal or drink ashore.
-212 Yachts can give suggestions for the latest bars to frequent, top restaurants or somewhere to relax with a quiet drink in the evening during your yacht charter Antibes.
+212 Yachts can give suggestions for the latest bars to frequent and top restaurants.
+Or for a place to relax with a quiet drink in the evening during your yacht charter Antibes.

 If you fancy a glass of wine try one of three distinctly different wine bars, all located within a few minutes from Port Vauban.
-Winebar, is the latest addition to Antibes nightlife and a chic bar with contemporary décor with highly knowledgeable bar staff.
-Café Brun is popular with a young crowd, has friendly staff and a funky décor with leather armchairs, bicycles suspended from the ceiling and great artwork. Ô6 Conceptstore Bar à Vins (6 rue des Palmiers) with vaulted stone interior and weekly live music is a good choice for an apéritif.
+Winebar is the latest addition to Antibes nightlife.
+A chic bar with contemporary décor with highly knowledgeable bar staff.
+Café Brun is popular with a young crowd.
+It has friendly staff and a funky décor with leather armchairs, bicycles suspended from the ceiling and great artwork. Ô6 Conceptstore Bar à Vins (6 rue des Palmiers) with vaulted stone interior.
+With weekly live music it’s a good choice for an apéritif.

-Le Carnet de Bord is a bistro-style restaurant where diners can choose from an inventive menu with specialties such as scallops with pumpkin, ginger and fennel or caramelised port fillet with girolle mushrooms and sweet potato.
+Le Carnet de Bord is a bistro-style restaurant where diners can choose from an inventive menu.
+With specialties such as scallops with pumpkin, ginger and fennel or caramelised pork fillet with girolle mushrooms and sweet potato.
 Ensure you reserve a table as the seating is limited.

 Yacht Charter Antibes: Shopping Opportunities

-For gifts, head to rue Aubernon, rue Thuret, place Nationale and rue James Close where you’ll find shops with displays of jewellery, paintings, gadgets, children’s toys, homeware and fragranced body products.
+If you’re looking for gifts, head to rue Aubernon, rue Thuret, place Nationale and rue James Close.
+There you’ll find shops with displays of jewellery, paintings, gadgets, children’s toys, homeware and fragranced body products.

 For fashion, wander along rue Georges Clemenceau, rue de la République or the top of boulevard Wilson.

-Food connoisseurs should stroll along rue Sade with it’s boutiques filled with gourmet food products and premium kitchenware.
-We recommend Fromagerie L’Etable (1 rue Sade) who are one of the French Riviera’s best cheese suppliers, Maison Bremond 1830 (4 rue Sade) stocks artisan vinegars and conserves, Amalthé (12 rue Sade) has beautiful tins of tea blends or stop into Oliviers & Co (13 rue Sade) for exceptional olive oil.
+Food connoisseurs stroll along rue Sade with it’s boutiques with gourmet food products and premium kitchenware.
+We recommend Fromagerie L’Etable (1 rue Sade) who are one of the French Riviera’s best cheese suppliers.
+Maison Bremond 1830 (4 rue Sade) stocks artisan vinegars and conserves is also a must see.
+Amalthé (12 rue Sade) has beautiful tins of tea blends or stop into Oliviers & Co (13 rue Sade) for exceptional olive oil.

-If you’re seeking an artwork or bespoke piece of jewellery, head along the streets near the Picasso Museum for the small galleries or rue des Bains.
+If you’re seeking an artwork or bespoke piece of jewellery, head along the streets near the Picasso Museum.
+There you can find the small galleries or visit rue des Bains.

-A popular spot for anchoring is the cove of Baie des Milliardaires and l’Argent Faux below the historic Villa Eilenroc, or day charters can stop off at the beautiful Hôtel du Cap-Eden-Roc for lunch at the Eden-Roc Restaurant or Eden-Roc Grill and Bar.
+A popular spot for anchoring is the cove of Baie des Milliardaires and l’Argent Faux below the historic Villa Eilenroc.
+Day charters can also stop off at the beautiful Hôtel du Cap-Eden-Roc for lunch at the Eden-Roc Restaurant or Eden-Roc Grill and Bar.

-Close to Port Gallice, yacht charter Antibes clients can take a leisurely lunch at one-Michelin star restaurant Les Pêcheurs at the Relais & Châteaux Cap d’Antibes Beach Hotel and don’t miss visiting the Hôtel Belles Rives for a cocktail F. Scott Fitzgerald would have been proud to sip on.
+Close to Port Gallice, yacht charter Antibes and Antibes boat rental clients can take a leisurely lunch at one-Michelin star restaurant Les Pêcheurs at the Relais & Châteaux Cap d’Antibes Beach Hotel.
+And don’t miss visiting the Hôtel Belles Rives for a cocktail F. Scott Fitzgerald would have been proud to sip on.

-Lérins Islands – A good choice for a day charter, the Lérins Islands sit a short distance off the mainland and offers a relaxed pace from the resort towns. Île Saint-Honorat, is a pleasant island to visit with a medieval fortress, abbey and walking trails – you can even buy liqueurs and wine from the monks that live on the island! Île Sainte-Marguerite is famous for it’s prison cell where the Man in the Iron Mask was once kept and the maritime museum has a small collection of undersea and archaeological finds.
-Afterwards, book lunch or dinner at beach restaurant La Guérite, open seasonally our yacht charter clients enjoy dining waterside with marvellous views across the bay.
+A good choice for a Antibes boat rental day charter, the Lérins Islands sit a short distance off the mainland and offer a relaxed pace from the resort towns. Île Saint-Honorat, is a pleasant island to visit with a medieval fortress, abbey and walking trails.
+You can even buy liqueurs and wine from the monks that live on the island! Île Sainte-Marguerite is famous for it’s prison cell where the Man in the Iron Mask was once kept.
+The maritime museum has a small collection of undersea and archaeological finds.
+Afterwards, book lunch or dinner at beach restaurant La Guérite.
+Our yacht charter clients enjoy dining waterside with marvellous views across the bay.

 212 Yachts offers both small boat rental and luxury yachts to rent from all ports on the French Riviera.
 We hope you have enjoyed our recommendations for the best sightseeing, restaurants, bars and places to shop in Antibes!
 Please contact us today to discuss your next yacht charter Antibes, or a yacht charter elsewhere on the French Riviera.